GraphIt-DSL/graphit/graphit_eval/artifact_eval_overview.md

     python test_with_schedules.py
 ```

 When running `test_with_schedules.py`, commands used for compiling GraphIt files, compiling the generated C++ file, and running the compiled binary file are printed.
-You can reproduce each test and examine the generated C++ files by typing the printed commands in the shell (make sure you are in the build/bin directory).
+You can reproduce each test and examine the generated C++ files by typing the printed commands in the shell (make sure you are in the `build/bin` directory).
 You can also selectively enable a specific test using the TestSuite commands.
 We provide examples of enabling a subset of Python tests in the comments of the main function in `test_with_schedules.py`.

 Note when running `test.py`, some error message may be printed during the run and they are **expected**.
-We have expected to fail tests that print certain error messages.
-Please check the final output. **Running `test.py` and  `test_with_schedules.py` might take a few minutes**.
+Please check the final output to see if tests passed. **Running `test.py` and  `test_with_schedules.py` in the VM might take 15-20 minutes**.

 ### Compile GraphIt Programs

 GraphIt compiler currently generates a C++ output file from the .gt input GraphIt programs.
 To compile an input GraphIt file with schedules in the same file (assuming the build directory is in the root project directory).
-For now, graphitc.py ONLY works in the build/bin directory.
+For now, graphitc.py ONLY works in the `build/bin` directory.

 ```
     cd build/bin